-I want to say thank you all for your participation in your students’ education.
-I am glad to be working together as a team to help them mature and achieve all that they are capable of during their elementary years.
+School year 2019-2020 is underway!
+Please check the website often for updates and reminders.
+You can also stay connected by reading any E-Alerts and School Messenger updates.
+We are all looking forward to a new school year and I thank you for your participation in your students’ education.
+I am glad to be working together as a team to help them achieve all that they are capable of during their elementary years.

 As always, check out my page for updated information.

 Ivanna Austell, Principal

 Safety Standard Response:

 A critical ingredient in the safe school recipe is the classroom response to an incident at school.
 Weather events, fire, accidents, intruders and other threats to student safety are scenarios that are planned and trained for by students, teachers, staff, and administration.